 By Richard Hubbard

-But the markets' main driver is still the ECB's new and potentially unlimited bond buying plan, which it is hoped will lower the borrowing costs for indebted nations like Spain and Italy and ease fears over the future of the euro.
+European stocks had made strong gains after the ECB unveiled a new plan for potentially unlimited bond buying, which it hopes will lower the borrowing costs for heavily indebted nations like Spain and Italy and ease fears over the future of the euro. - Reuters